unstoppabledomains/docs/src/integrations/crypto-payments.md

 {% endtabs %}

 {% hint style="danger" %} Always check address validity after receiving result from the library.
-The user has a full control over the domain.
-The user can set any value under any key.
+The user has a full control over the domain and able to set any value - even invalid.
 {% endhint %}

 ## Integration best practices